-46 Seafloor-hugging flows of sediment-laden water, called turbidity currents, transport large 47 volumes of sediment to the deep-sea and pose a hazard to seafloor infrastructure such as pipelines and telecommunication cables.
-However, these flows remain poorly understood 48 because of the limited field data available and the difficulty of measuring sediment 49 concentration.
-It is sediment concentration that drives the flows, and this information is critical to 50 modelers who seek to understand how fast and how far the flows are capable of running out 51 along the seafloor.
-Recent field studies of turbidity currents have used acoustic flow-meters that 52 measure flow velocity through vertical profiles above the sea bed.
-These instruments also record 53 the magnitude of the sound reflected by the moving particles within the flow.
-This magnitude is 54 related to both the concentration and grain size of the sediment.
-We take this information and 55 determine the sediment concentration of ten flows at 2,000 m water depth in the Congo Canyon, 56 offshore West Africa.
-Our results indicate that sediment concentrations are very dilute in most 57 (but not all) of the flow, and we discuss potential uncertainties in these sediment concentrations.
-58 We show how the retarding force of friction is lower than expected, meaning that current flow 59 models are likely to underestimate how fast and far the flows runout.
-60
+Plain Language Summary Seafloor-hugging flows of sediment-laden water, called turbidity currents, transport large volumes of sediment to the deep sea and pose a hazard to seafloor infrastructure such as pipelines and telecommunication cables.
+However, these flows remain poorly understood because of the limited field data available and the difficulty of measuring sediment concentration.
+It is sediment concentration that drives the flows, and this information is critical to modelers who seek to understand how fast and how far the flows are capable of running out along the seafloor.
+Recent field studies of turbidity currents have used acoustic flow meters that measure flow velocity through vertical profiles above the seabed.
+These instruments also record the magnitude of the sound reflected by the moving particles within the flow.
+This magnitude is related to both the concentration and grain size of the sediment.
+We take this information and determine the sediment concentration of 10 flows at 2,000 m water depth in the Congo Canyon, offshore West Africa.
+Our results indicate that sediment concentrations are very dilute in most of the flow.
+We show how the retarding force of friction is lower than expected, meaning that current flow models are likely to underestimate how fast and far the flows runout.

-62 1.
-Introduction
+1. Introduction

 Seafloor-hugging flows of sediment called turbidity currents flush a large amount of sediment through submarine canyons, thereby forming some of the largest sediment accumulations on our planet (called submarine fans; Bouma et al., 2012).
 These often-powerful flows can run out for hundreds or even thousands of kilometers (Piper et al., 1999; Talling et al., 2007).
-Turbidity currents play an important role in global transfer of organic carbon (Galy et al., 2007), and diversity and functioning of seafloor ecosystems (Canals et al., 2006).
-Turbidity currents also pose a major hazard to expensive offshore pipelines, and tele-communication cable networks that carry the vast majority of global data traffic (Carter et al., 2014).
-Their sedimentary deposits host valuable oil and gas reservoirs in many locations, and form unusually thick rock-sequences worldwide that record Earth history (Nilsen et al., 2008).
+Turbidity currents play an important role in global transfer of organic carbon (Galy et al., 2007) and diversity and functioning of seafloor ecosystems

+©2020.
+American Geophysical Union.
+All Rights Reserved.
+(Canals et al., 2006).
+Turbidity currents also pose a major hazard to expensive offshore pipelines, and telecommunication cable networks that carry the vast majority of global data traffic (Carter et al., 2014).
+Their sedimentary deposits host valuable oil and gas reservoirs in many locations and form unusually thick rock-sequences worldwide that record Earth history (Nilsen et al., 2008).

-Compared to the other major processes that move sediment across our planet, such as terrestrial 73 river systems, there are very few direct measurements from turbidity currents (Talling et al., 74 2014).
-This is due to their location, episodic nature, and ability to damage moorings and 75 instruments placed in their path (Sequeiros et al., 2019).
-We are aware of less than ten sites 76 worldwide where their internal velocity structure has been measured (e.g. Hughes Clarke et al. 77 (2016); Khripounoff et al. (2012); Liu et al. (2012); Xu et al. (2004); Xu et al. (2010)).
-Turbidity 78 currents are thus relatively poorly understood; with much of this understanding based on 79 80 laboratory-scale experiments, analysis of their deposits, and numerical or theoretical models.
+Compared to the other major processes that move sediment across our planet, such as terrestrial river systems, there are very few direct measurements from turbidity currents (Talling et al., 2014).
+This is due to their location, episodic nature, and ability to damage moorings and instruments placed in their path (Sequeiros et al., 2019).
+We are aware of less than 10 sites worldwide where their internal velocity structure has been measured (e.g., Hughes Clarke, 2016; Khripounoff et al., 2012; Liu et al., 2012; Xu et al., 2004; Xu et al., 2010).
+Turbidity currents are thus relatively poorly understood; with much of this understanding based on laboratory-scale experiments, analysis of their deposits, and numerical or theoretical models.